 To subscribe or unsubscribe from autoscaling event notifications:

-Note: If installed, Notifications Management should be available at
+Important If installed, Notifications Management must be available at

 SYSTEM-DOMAIN is your system domain.

-Choose which notifications you want to receive from App Autoscaler:
+Choose which email notifications you want to receive from App Autoscaler.
+Choices are: